dswaby/swabcast-webapp/server/README.md

 ###### This Server
   * node.js
   * express.js framework
   * mongodb
   * mongoose

-while I have been focused primarily on the fron end, I have begun to work on the server with this
+while I have been focused primarily on the front end, I have begun to work on the server with this

 DB architecture
 ---------------